-I hate being lonely, somewhat ironic for an ex-heavy drinker who deliberately distanced himself from others (family, friends, loved ones).
-Reaching out to others is a great habit to get into, even if it’s just a short simple conversation with the old lady in the supermarket queue.
+I hate being lonely.
+This is somewhat ironic as an ex-heavy drinker who deliberately distanced himself from others (family, friends, loved ones).
+Reaching out to others is a great habit to get into.
+Even if it’s just a short simple conversation with the old lady in the supermarket queue.
 For me, an essential part of my recovery has always been being able to connect to others.
 As one of my musical heroes, Bruce Springsteen, says, “Individual freedom, when it’s not connected to some sort of community or friends or the world outside, ends up feeling pretty meaningless.”

 So, be with your family, your friends, your community, your sponsor, you could even look up an old friend online.
 Just remember, connect with those around you.

 5. Treat Yourself To Fun